The questions were prepared by the League of Women Voters of Ohio and asked of all candidates for this office.

 are reproduced as submitted to the League.

 Candidates' statements are presented as submitted.
-Word limits for answers are 100 words for each question.
-Words over the limit will be cut off in published information.
+150 Word limits apply for each question.
 Direct references to opponents are not permitted.